How long does it take to get a tooth pulled?

 Total appointment time. | 23 to 50 minutes. |

 Our 50-minute number above seems a little bit high for just a single tooth.
-We’d expect that without reason to think otherwise, most dentists won’t schedule an extraction expecting that every step will take a maximum amount of time.
+We’d expect that unless there’s reason to think otherwise most dentists won’t schedule an extraction appointment expecting that every step will take a maximum expected amount of time.

 Assuming that their appointment book is broken down into 10-minute intervals, the following durations seem likely to us: